GooseBehindTheSlaughter/TTSDiscordBot/README.md

-# Text to speed discord bot
+# Text to speech discord bot

-Honestly im not sure why i made this but it's a simple discord bot that when the command is used it pushes a notification to the pc its running on and says the content of the command outloud using [Software Automatic moth (SAM)](https://discordier.github.io/sam/)
+Honestly im not sure why i made this but it's a simple discord bot that when the command is used it pushes a notification to the pc it's running on and says the content of the command outloud using [Software Automatic moth (SAM)](https://discordier.github.io/sam/)

 # Usage